gitpod-demos/hashicat-aws/README.md

 Includes "Meow World" website.

+## Gitpod AWS Terraform Setup
+**WARNING:** Terraform will store your state file on the local filesystem in your workspace.
+You should use a remote backend for persisting your state file, so if you forget to run `terraform destroy` and your workspace goes away, you can still recover and delete the infrastructure.

 To run this workspace against your own AWS account follow these steps:

 ## Create an AWS IAM Identity Provider for Gitpod